Quality & Trust / CBAM Support for EU Imports

 What should I upload with a CBAM-aware machining RFQ?

-Upload the drawing or CAD model, material grade, finish requirement, destination market, timing and a note that the program needs CBAM-related support for aluminum or iron-and-steel imports.
+Upload the drawing or CAD model, material grade, finish requirement, destination market, timing, CN code if known and a note that the program needs CBAM-related support for aluminum or iron-and-steel imports.

 Do coatings or secondary processes matter?